When I Get It Right

 "When I Get It Right" is a song by English singer-songwriter Joan Armatrading, released in October 1981 by A&M Records as the second single from her seventh studio album, Walk Under Ladders (1981).
 The song, which was written by Armatrading and produced by Steve Lillywhite, reached number 89 on the Record Business UK Top 100 Singles chart.

 Background

 Armatrading has described "When I Get It Right" as being "about when you just can't seem to do anything right for anybody".

 Release

-"When I Get It Right" achieved airplay on UK radio.
+"When I Get It Right" received airplay on UK radio.
 It was added to BBC Radio 1's 'C' List and was a "hit pick" on Radio Luxembourg.
 It also received play across Independent Local Radio.
 It did not enter the UK singles chart, but did reach number 89 on the Record Business Top 100 Singles chart in November 1981.

 Music video

 The song's accompanying music video was directed by Godley & Creme and was shot in London.
 The appearance of the schoolchildren in parts of the video was not pre-planned.
 They were walking home from school when they saw the shoot in progress and were invited to participate.
 In an interview with PopMatters in 2021, Armatrading recalled, "I loved making that video.
 That was a lot of fun.
 The kids were coming home as we were making the video and they just jumped in!
 For me, the kids made the video actually."